Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Compassion is multiplied tenfold"

-Witnessing the Buddha's relics for the first time in Vietnam, monk Thich Le Buu (Dong Hiep Pagoda, Go Vap District, Ho Chi Minh City) could not hide his emotion.
-He said that from the moment he entered the queue to worship the relics of Buddha Shakyamuni, his heart was filled with a source of compassionate energy that was difficult to describe in words.
+Witnessing the Buddha's relics for the first time in Vietnam, monk Thich Le Buu (Dong Hiep Pagoda, Go Vap District, Ho Chi Minh City) could not hide his emotions.
+He said that from the moment he entered the queue to worship the relics of Buddha Shakyamuni, his heart was filled with a spreading energy of compassion that was difficult to describe in words.

 In the solemn atmosphere of the 2025 United Nations Vesak celebration, Master Le Buu clearly felt the vitality and miraculous energy present in this sacred space.
-He said that the first thing he did when bowing to the Buddha was to feel joy: "I felt the compassion in me multiply tenfold."
+He said, the first thing he did when bowing to Buddha was his heart filled with joy: "I felt the compassion in me multiplied tenfold."

 People and Buddhists line up to pay homage to the relics of Buddha Shakyamuni - a national treasure of India, which is being enshrined at Thanh Tam Pagoda.